 The lav mic’s size and discreteness are obvious advantages.
 Unfortunately, these upsides also mean that the recording quality will be lower than larger, more advanced and expensive microphones.

 Once you start using a lav mic, you will also quickly notice that even the slightest movement of an actor or interview subject will create clothes rustling.
 This sound will simply ruin your audio recording, so be sure to do tests with your lav mic to determine which clothing is best and which movements you can pull off without creating that rustling sound.

 Another advantage is that an actor or interview subject can move around in a space without having to follow them with a boom mic.
 However, this means that the lav mic will require battery power, which means batteries will have to be swapped out during production.
 This isn’t a major issue, but it’s something to keep your eye on because the last thing you want is a dead battery in the middle of a fantastic take.

 We’ve noted that a lavalier is really useful when an actor or interview subject needs to be mobile, and the production doesn’t want to use a boom mic.
 But there are some other situations when a lav mic will prove most useful.

 If you shoot a scene or interview with two people, you’re going to get cross-talk—that is, the actors or on-screen subjects will talk over each other.
 While you can minimize cross-talk in rehearsal, it may be advantageous to use 1 lav mic for each actor, or subject, to isolate their respective audio.

-In film and video production, background noise can be a major problem, as boom mics pick up audio like airplanes, traffic and other ambient sounds.
-A lav mic quickly becomes a great asset because its highly focused recording area effectively cuts out most if not all of that ambient noise.
+In film and video production, background noise can be a major problem because boom mics pick up audio like airplanes, traffic and other ambient sounds.
+A lav mic quickly becomes a great asset because its highly focused recording area effectively cuts out most, if not all, of that ambient noise.

 The best lavalier microphones